davs3275/sbs/med/collier.md

 ---
-5.3 Do not think any word or action beneath you which is in accordance with nature ; and never be misled by the apprehension of censure or reproach.
+5.3 Do not think any word or action beneath you which is in accordance with nature; and never be misled by the apprehension of censure or reproach.
 Where honesty prompts you to say or do anything, never hold it beneath you.
-Other people have their own guiding principles and impulses ; mind them not.
+Other people have their own guiding principles and impulses; mind them not.
 Go on in the straight road, pursue your own and the common interest.
 For to speak strictly, these two are approached by one and the same road.